Certificate of International and Intercultural Competence (CIIC)

 How do I know if my involvement can be recognized for the CIIC?

-The module on “Intercultural Involvement” in particular is highly individualized.
+The elective on “Intercultural Involvement” in particular is highly individualized.
 The decisive factors for recognition are the amount of hours of involvement as well as the activities themselves.
 If you have any questions, please contact the certificate coordinator.

 What happens if a course that I have passed has already been accredited for my studies/another certificate?